 But not all 4K content is born equal, and an Apple TV 4K stream is no match for the equivalent UHD disc when it comes to picture quality.
 Play Deadpool on 4K Blu-ray and there’s an extra layer of crispness and detail in the foul-mouthed anti-hero’s red suit.

 There’s a little more punch and insight into the darker areas of the picture too, which is an unavoidable consequence of streaming.
 With the alternative being downloading uncompressed 4K films onto a hard drive, it’s no surprise Apple chose streaming.

-However, 4K movies streamed via iTunes look rather lovely in their own right.
-Compared to a Full HD stream there’s a clear step-up in sharpness and definition, giving the image much more solidity and depth.
+However, 4K movies streamed via iTunes look lovely in their own right.
+Compared to a Full HD stream, there’s a clear step-up in sharpness and definition, giving the image much more solidity and depth.

 Detail is also lifted significantly, making clothing textures, such as the furs and leather in the early scenes of Wonder Woman, appear more natural, realistic and distinct.